pavoukk/7bits-back-end-course-2-sem/WS-Spring-Security/README.md

 ```
 Git clone https://github.com/pavoukk/7bits-back-end-course-2-sem.git
 ```
 The repository has lots of other projects and versions of the project.
-You need to go to a folder with a name "WS-Spring-Security".
+You need to go to a folder with a name "HW-Spring-Security".
 - Create a package.
 Open console in the folder and use this command:
 ```
 mvn package